Shamoon Alam Khan: Biography

 Shamoon Alam Khan was born in Shillong, Meghalaya in India, into an Urdu-speaking family, and his father, Mahboob Alam Khan, was an officer in the Indian Civil Service who worked at an administration position at the Survey of India.
 His mother, Nisa Begum, was a housewife.
 His father, Mahboob Alam, had nine children with Nisa among all joined the respected branches of the Pakistan Armed Forces.
 His older brother, Shamim was a career officer who became Chairman Joint Chiefs of Staff Committee in the 1990s.

-After the partition of India in 1947, the Allam family moved from Bangalore to Rawalpindi via train, where the Allam brothers witnessed the violence and riots that were taking place in the trains at the time of the partition in 1947.
+After the partition of India in 1947, the Allam family moved from Bangalore to Rawalpindi via train, where the Alam brothers witnessed the violence and riots that were taking place in the trains at the time of the partition in 1947.
 Eventually, Mahboob Alam found the employment at the Survey of Pakistan.

 After his matriculation, Shamoon, along with Shamim, went to attend the Lawrence College where he earned the diploma.
 In 1955, he joined the Pakistan Navy and was selected to be trained at the Britannia Royal Naval College at Dartmouth in United Kingdom, trained as a surface officer.